 Author: Sean Mulvaney, MD

 Bone marrow aspirate concentrate (BMAC) treatment at our Washington, DC location, can focus your own body’s ability to heal.
 BMAC has been in clinical use since the 1990’s and and many reliable studies demonstrate it’s potential benefits in orthopedic or musculoskeletal injuries.

-Your bone marrow is a rich source of mesenchymal stem cells (MSCs).
+Your bone marrow is a rich source of progenitor cells, platelets, and anti-inflammatory mediators.
 These cells bind to an injury site and initiate and organize repair to the damaged tissue.
-MSCs are a potent tool for focusing the body’s natural repair process.
+MSCs are a potent tool for focusing on the body’s natural repair process.

 Precisely placing BMAC into the injury site can initiate the healing process by activating the damaged cartilage or tendon.
 When our staff in Washington, DC administers Bmac treatments, we don’t want you to worry.
 This is an inflammatory process and inflammation is the vital first phase of healing.